ShivamUniyal-22CS-30/Landing_Page/README.md

 ## Introduction
  - This is the 2nd mini project in TOP foundation course.
- - It is about building a basic "Landing Page".
+ - It is about building a basic "Landing Page" from scratch without any kind of help.
  - CSS : flexbox properties:-
             1. justify-content & align-items
             2. flex: flex-grow, flex-shrink, flex-basis